 One study looking at the prevalence of pernicious anemia in elderly autoimmune thyroid patients, it was found that about 18.6% of patients with autoimmune thyroid disease also had pernicious anemia.
 In addition, the authors noted that 45% of those with pernicious anemia presented with autoimmune thyroid disease.
 (3)

-If you’ve been experiencing heartburn, I encourage you to meet with a Naturopathic Medical Doctor or Functional Medicine Practitioner to understand the root cause of your symptoms.
+If you’ve been experiencing heartburn, I encourage you to meet with a Naturopathic Physician or Functional Medicine Practitioner to understand the root cause of your symptoms.
 It may be as simple as correcting low stomach acid production or a symptom of a more serious underlying condition.

 Lab Testing to Consider